ronaldngounou/Azure-Admissions-AI/README.md

 The final step involves deploying the Docker image to an Azure Web Service, and creating a web app with the deployed image.
 The process includes configuring environment variables and ensuring the correct startup commands are set.

 #Conclusion:
-We have successfully demonstrated the deployed chatbot and showed its interaction with the Vector store.
+We have successfully demonstrated the deployed chatbot called Wolfiebot and showed its interaction with the Vector store.
 The presenter encourages questions in the comments and invites viewers to subscribe to the channel.